ma38su/38cc/README.md

 ```

 Note: It doesn't include preprocessor.
-It requires proprocessor 'cpp' to compile a following code that includes stdio.h.
+It requires preprocessor 'cpp' to compile a following code that includes stdio.h.

 ```
 #include <stdio.h>